sswam/allemande/doc/guide.md

 These models support NSFW chat, but are not focused on it.

-The google, openai, and anthropic models support image vision.
-Only the google models allow NSFW image vision.
+The Google, OpenAI, and Anthropic models support image vision, also Grok and Gok from xAI.
+Only the Google and xAI models allow NSFW image vision.

 Note: Claude won't approach NSFW, don't use him for that!